drozdziak1/nip/README.md

 the format less forgiving and therefore less prone to being incorrectly used.

 ## How does nip intend to stay backwards-compatible?
+Internally, nip prepends every serialized `NIPIndex` and `NIPObject` with a very simple 8-byte header.
+It starts with a `b"NIPNIP"` magic followed by a big-endian 16-bit number denoting the version of the data format a given object uses.
+This ensures that even when the serialization format is changed or even if `serde` is no longer used, `nip` will still be able to find out in time.

 # Development
 If you'd like to hack on nip, the `dev_bootstrap.sh` script is where you should